bbrownekianda/docs/content/docs/platform/rules/communications/_index.md

-There are 4 types of Communication rules as follows:
+There are four types of Communication rules as follows:

-- Send email - triggers an email which can be sent on behalf...see [Send email](send_email.md) for more information.
+- Send email

 - Meeting request